aaronland/go-picturebook/README.md

 The following schemes for caption handlers are supported by default:

-#### cooperhewitt://

-This handler will derive the title for a Cooper Hewitt collection object using data stored in a `index.json` file, alongside an image.
-The data in the file is expected to be the out of a call to the [cooperhewitt.shoebox.items.getInfo](https://collection.cooperhewitt.org/api/methods/cooperhewitt.shoebox.items.getInfo) API method.

-_This handler will eventually be moved in to a separate `go-picturebook-cooperhewitt` package._

 #### filename://

 This handler will return the filename for a given path of an image.

-#### flickr://

-This handler will derive the title for a Flickr photo using data stored in a `{PHOTO_ID}_{SECRET}_i.json` file, alongside an image.
-The data in the file is expected to be the out of a call to the [flickr.photos.getInfo](https://www.flickr.com/services/api/flickr.photos.getInfo.html) API method.

-_This handler will eventually be moved in to a separate `go-picturebook-flickr` package._

 #### none://

 The handler will return an empty string for all images.

-#### orthis://

-This is really specific to [me and only me](https://aaronland.info/orthis) so you can ignore this for the time being.

-_This handler will eventually be moved in to a separate `go-picturebook-orthis` package._

 ### Filters